Imagine having the power to bend, but not break — to tip over, and not stay down. Learning how to build resilience will help you gain this power.

 What is resilience?

-According to psychologists, resilience is the ability to successfully adapt to difficult life experiences.
 With mental, emotional, and behavioral flexibility, resilient people can adjust more easily to changing demands.

 The research on resilience in children shows that a number of positive influences can “stack the scale” in favor of overcoming adversity.
 When these factors are present in a child’s life, they counteract the negative effects of stress: